 - Is it worth trying to change or even trying again to change?

-Lastly, Dr Sykes suggests that the person go back to their fears and write new responses to them.
+Lastly, I suggest that the person having bulimia treatment goes back to their fears and write new responses to them.
 Sometimes when we revisit what scares us or what once scared us, we realise that those fears aren’t so bad after all.

-Do you or does someone you know suffer from bulimia?
+Do you or does someone you know have bulimia?
 Dr Sykes and her team can help.
 Visit her Top Doctors profile to book an appointment.